GriffithsLab/whobpyt/doc/about_whobpyt/architecture.md

 Code Architecture
 ===================================

-The package is a collection of interchangable Whole Brain Models, Objective Functions Components, and Parameter Fitting Paradigms.
+The package is a collection of interchangeable Whole Brain Models, Objective Functions Components, and Parameter Fitting Paradigms.
 This code base is still in alpha phase and not all combinations of these components are currently supported.

 ## Simplified Usage Pseudo Code